 The purpose of this section is to integrate forms on a smooth scheme defined over the field $R$.
 The rough idea is quite natural (and unsurprising): lift the situation over $A_{\mathrm r}$, compute the integral over $^*\R$ like in section \ref{section3}, and then take its class modulo the ideal $\mathfrak m_{\mathrm r}$ of $t$-negligible elements.

-First of all, we shall assume that we are given two different liftings of a very specific form, and show that the resulting integrals over $^*\R$ they give rise to coincide modulo $\mathfrak m_{\mathrm r}$ (\Prop \ref{prop-key-integration} below); the proof rests in a crucial way on our former study of cubes with $t$-negligible volume and uses the notion of ``almost equality" over $^*\R$ as well as over $R$ (see \Prop \ref{prop-equiv-negli}, \ref{definition-almost-coincidence}, and \Prop \ref{prop-bar-almost}), together with Hensel's lemma.
+First of all, we shall assume that we are given two different liftings of a very specific form, and show that the integrals over $^*\R$ to which they give rise coincide modulo $\mathfrak m_{\mathrm r}$ (\Prop \ref{prop-key-integration} below); the proof rests in a crucial way on our former study of cubes with $t$-negligible volume and uses the notion of ``almost equality" over $^*\R$ as well as over $R$ (see \Prop \ref{prop-equiv-negli}, \ref{definition-almost-coincidence}, and \Prop \ref{prop-bar-almost}), together with Hensel's lemma.

 Then we shall handle the general case, the point being that a form on a smooth $R$-scheme always admits locally for the Zariski topology a lifting of the kind dealt with by \Prop \ref{prop-key-integration}; so this part is somehow tedious but rather formal once \Prop \ref{prop-key-integration} is taken for granted.